Human coronavirus NL63: Cause

 It is believed that the route of HCoV-NL63 spread is through direct person-to-person transmission in highly populated areas.
 The virus can survive for up to a week outside of the body in aqueous solutions at room temperature and three hours on dry surfaces.
 Most people will be infected with a coronavirus in their lifetime, but some populations are more susceptible to HCoV-NL63.
 These populations include children under the age of 5, the elderly, and immunocompromised individuals.
 The virus seems to have seasonal incidence, occurring most frequently in the winter months in temperate climates.
 In more extreme and tropical climates the virus has no preference toward a particular season.
 Many studies have reported the co-occurrence of HCoV-NL63 with other human coronavirus, Influenza A virus, Human orthopneumovirus (RSV), parainfluenza virus, and Human metapneumovirus (hMPV).

 Transmission

 As HCoV-NL63 infects the respiratory tract it must be inhaled to get there, and is therefore transmitted by the airborne route.
 The virus is able to survive for up to seven days in respiratory secretions and remains infectious at room temperature.
 Once the virus has entered the host, it binds to cellular receptors via its spike proteins.
-The virus is able to use Angiotensin-converting enzyme 2 (ACE2) as an entry receptor to bind to and enter target cells.
+HCoV-NL63, like SARS-CoV-1 and SARS-CoV-2, uses Angiotensin-converting enzyme 2 (ACE2) as an entry receptor to bind to and enter target cells.
+And also like SARS-CoV-2, HCoV-NL63 spike has a furin cleavage site, at S2′.